mdn/content/files/en-us/web/css/flex/index.md

 ### Values

-- `initial`
-  - : The item is sized according to its `width` and `height` properties.
-It shrinks to its minimum size to fit the container, but does not grow to absorb any extra free space in the flex container.
-This is equivalent to setting `flex: 0 1 auto`.
 - `auto`
   - : The item is sized according to its `width` and `height` properties, but grows to absorb any extra free space in the flex container, and shrinks to its minimum size to fit the container.
 This is equivalent to setting `flex: 1 1 auto`.
 - `none`
   - : The item is sized according to its `width` and `height` properties.
 It is fully inflexible: it neither shrinks nor grows in relation to the flex container.
 This is equivalent to setting `flex: 0 0 auto`.
+- `initial`
+  - : The default value.
+The item is sized according to its `width` and `height` properties.
+It shrinks to its minimum size to fit the container, but does not grow to absorb any extra free space in the flex container.
+This is equivalent to setting `flex: 0 1 auto`.
 - `<'flex-grow'>`
   - : Defines the {{cssxref("flex-grow")}} of the flex item.
 Negative values are considered invalid.
 Defaults to `1` when omitted. (initial is `0`)
 - `<'flex-shrink'>`
   - : Defines the {{cssxref("flex-shrink")}} of the flex item.
 Negative values are considered invalid.
 Defaults to `1` when omitted. (initial is `1`)
 - `<'flex-basis'>`
   - : Defines the {{cssxref("flex-basis")}} of the flex item.
 A preferred size of `0` must have a unit to avoid being interpreted as a flexibility.
 Defaults to `0` when omitted.
-Initial is `auto`.
+Initial value is `auto`.

 ## Description